chaosct/ofxPython/README.md

 Compatibility
 ------------
-It is now compiling both in Linux64, Windows (Code::Blocks) and OSX.
+It is now compiling both in Linux64, Windows (Code::Blocks and Visual Studio) and OSX.
 Generated for OF 0.8.4

+###Linux:###
+Make sure the python-dev package is installed:
+`apt-get install python-dev`

+###Windows/Visual Studio###
+The Visual Studio projects assume Python 2.7 is installed in `C:\Python27`.
+If you have installed python in a different location, you can set an environment variable named `PYTHON` with the correct path.

 Re-generating the bindings
 --------------------------